PhilMath Intersem 8. 2017

 The PhilMath Intersem (PhilMath Intersem 8) will convene for its eighth annual meetings during June 2017.

 The seminar will meet on the following dates: June 6th, June 8th, June 13th, June 14th, June 20th, June 22nd, June 27th and June 29th.
-See the schedule below for exact times and other information.
+See the schedule below for further information.

 See the schedule below for further information, including titles, summaries and suggested readings.
 Please continue to check here for updates.

 Meeting 1: Tuesday, June 6th

 • 14h00: Richard Arthur (Dept. of Philosophy, McMaster University)